enolive/mock-heuristics/mock-heuristics.md

 ## Motivation

-How many dependencies are in this code?
+How many behavioural dependencies are in this code?

 ```java
 public void signUp(User user) {